-Note: The monitor outputs of expander units are available as line outputs in the Core Audio panel (within the Console Settings window) and are not affected by the monitor level.
+Note: The monitor outputs of expander units are available as line outputs in the I/O Matrix panel (within the Console Settings window) and are not affected by the monitor level.

-- Monitor Knobs: The hardware monitor knob on the front panel of expander units, and their surrounding LED level rings, are disabled (except Apollo Twin in remote mode).
+- Monitor Knobs: The hardware monitor knob on the front panel of expander units, and their surrounding LED level rings, are disabled (except Apollo Twin/ Apollo x4 in remote mode).
 To adjust the monitor output level, use the front panel monitor knob on the monitor unit, the knob on Apollo Twin, or the monitor level control in Console.

 - Cue Outputs: The cue mix buses can be routed to hardware outputs on the monitor unit only.

 Exception: Cue mixes can be routed to the headphone outputs of any monitor or expander unit.
 When using an Apollo Twin, cue mixes can be routed to the Line 3/4 outputs of that unit as well.

 - Flex Routing: Inputs in Console can be directly routed (via Output Route menu) only to hardware outputs of the same unit.

 - (Apollo Twin) When Apollo Twin is used as an expander unit, the Line 3/4 outputs of the Apollo Twin do not appear in the Core Audio driver.
 Audio can be routed to these outputs via the cue mix routing in Console (accessed via the Cue Outputs popover).